HDFGroup/h5serv/docs/Reference/GroupOps/DELETE_Link.rst

 Special Errors
 --------------

-The implementation of the operation does not return special errors.
+An attempt to delete the root group will return 403 - Forbidden.
 For general information on standard error codes, see :doc:`../CommonErrorResponses`.

 Examples